Normed Fiber Functors

 \subsection{Group Schemes over Valuation Rings}

-We collect some facts about affine group schemes.
+In this subsection we collect some facts about affine group schemes.
 Presumably none of these are new, but in some cases we give a proof because we could not find a suitable reference.

-Let first $R$ be a ring and $\CG$ a flat affine group scheme over $R$ whose regular representation can be written as a colimit of dualizable representations.
-We denote by $\Rep^\circ \CG$ the exact $R$-linear category of dualizable representations of $\CG$ over $R$ and assume that the inclusion of $\Rep^\circ \CG$ into the category $\Rep \CG$ of all representations of $\CG$ over $R$ identifies the latter with the ind-category of the former.
+Let first $R$ be a ring and $\CG$ a flat affine group scheme over $R$.
+We denote by $\Rep^\circ \CG$ the exact $R$-linear category of dualizable representations of $\CG$ over $R$ and by $\Rep \CG$ the category of all representations of $\CG$ over $R$.

-For an $R$-algebra $R'$, a fiber functor on $\Rep^\circ \CG$ over $R'$ is an exact $R$-linear tensor functor $\Rep^\circ \CG \to \Mod_{S}$.
+For an $R$-algebra $R'$, a fiber functor on $\Rep^\circ \CG$ over $R'$ is an exact $R$-linear tensor functor $\Rep^\circ \CG \to \Mod_{R'}$.
 We denote by $\omega_\CG\colon \Rep^\circ \CG \to \Mod_R$ the standard fiber functor (i.e. the forgetful functor).